launchdarkly/ld-find-code-refs/parse/github-actions/README.md

 1. GitHub Actions is currently in open beta.
 If you haven't signed up already, you may sign up [here](https://github.com/features/actions/signup/).
 2. Create a [LaunchDarkly personal access token](https://docs.launchdarkly.com/docs/api-access-tokens) with admin-level access.
 Store this newly created access token as a secret titled `LD_ACCESS_TOKEN` in your GitHub repository: https://developer.github.com/actions/creating-workflows/storing-secrets/. ![GitHub Actions secret configuration](./images/secret-configuration.png) <!-- TODO: Custom role information -->

 3. Create a new workflow in your selected Github repository.
 If you don't already have a workflow file, you'll need to create a new file titled `main.workflow` in the `.github` directory of your repository.
-The workflow should run on the `push` event, and contain an action which uses `docker://launchdarkly/github-actions-flag-parser` it's action provider.
+The workflow should run on the `push` event, and contain an action which uses `docker://launchdarkly/github-actions-flag-parser` its action provider.
 The `LD_ACCESS_TOKEN` configured in the previous step should be included as a secret, as well as a new environment variable containg your LaunchDarkly project key.
 Here's an example of a minimal workflow file configuration:
   ```
   workflow "Find flag references" {
     on = "push"